-Small businesses calculate their business profit or loss for income taxes, then include this information on their personal tax returns.
-This small business tax guide will help you determine which forms to use and how to compile information for these forms.
+Small businesses calculate their business profit or loss for income tax purposes, then include this information on their personal tax returns.
+This guide will help you determine which forms to use and how to get the information for these forms.

 Because small businesses file their business tax returns with their personal returns, the due date is the same as the personal income tax return due date: April 15.
 If the due date falls on a holiday or weekend, the next business day is the due date for that year.

 The due date for 2020 returns has been extended from April 15, 2021 to June 15, 2021, for residents of Texas, Louisiana, and Oklahoma in response to the 2021 severe winter storms.
 June 15 is also the extended deadline for the estimated tax payment for the first quarter of 2021 for these residents, which would normally be April 15.
 Taxpayers in all other states have until May 17, 2021 in response to the ongoing COVID-19 pandemic.

 These are the forms you'll need for sole proprietors and single-member LLCs, including those for calculating self-employment tax:

 - Schedule C, Profit or Loss from Business